AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 * Items (e.g. `n/NAME`, `t/TAG`) in square brackets are optional, meaning you don't always have to provide these!<br>
   - In the items `n/NAME [t/TAG]`, they can be used as either `n/KFC t/fried` or `n/KFC`.
+  - In the item pair `[ot/OPENING_TIME ct/CLOSING_TIME]`, both items must be present to be used, you can't leave either out!<br>
+    A valid example for this item pair you can try is `ot/12:00 ct/22:00`.

 * You can use items with a trailing `…`​ any number of times, including removing them.<br>
   - `[t/TAG]…​` can be an empty space (` `, i.e. 0 times), `t/famous`, `t/famous t/hawker`, etc.